Protecting the Sea Turtles in Guayabitos

 Based on the time of the year, the volunteers will be working during the day or at night in the months of August and September from 8:00pm to 8:00am.
 Depending on the number of turtles that come ashore, two teams might be formed among the volunteers.
 This way, each group will be taking turns, working one night and taking the next night off for recovery.
 In addition, the weekends are also spared for resting.
 The main work consists in patrolling the beaches at night.
 The goal is to find the adult turtles and collect their eggs, to move the eggs to a protected place called Vivero and release newborn baby turtles into the sea when they hatch.
 Activities must be carried out at night since turtles do not go out of the ocean during the day (because of natural predators, it is safer for turtles to get out of the ocean in the dark).
 The group will also take part in the reconstruction of some of the most important turtle camps in the region.

-If you love nature, want to have a great time by the beautiful beaches, at the same time enjoying all the amenities of a hotel and witnessing the magical spectacle of natural miracles that has been reoccurring for millions of years... then this project is for you!
+If you love nature, want to have a great time by beautiful beaches, and at the same time witness the magical spectacle of natural miracles that has been reoccurring for millions of years... then this project is for you!

-Special requirements: This camp is open to everyone who is sensible and open minded.
-It is crucial for the participants to be respectful, open to learn and appreciate the conditions of rural lifestyle of indigenous communities, as well as their culture and wisdom.
+Special requirements: This project is open to everyone who is sensible and open minded.
+It is crucial for the participants to be respectful, open to learning and able to appreciate a different culture.

 Language: English